karl-martin-karno/Inflation-IRL/README.md

 ## Introduction

-This is an Android app buildt as a part of Mobile Application Development course.
+This is an Android app made as a part of Mobile Application Development course.
 The app is written in Kotlin and built using Gradle.

 ## Prerequisites